Senior University Administrators Course #UM_SUAC

-The Senior University Administrators Course (SUAC) has been part of the higher education administration landscape for over 30 years.
+Offered by the Centre for Higher Education Research and Development (CHERD) at the University of Manitoba, SUAC has been part of the higher education administration landscape for over 30 years.
 Revised annually, it embraces an integrated approach to the multi-faceted challenges facing today’s university leaders.
-The program utilizes an active learning approach by taking full advantage of the wealth of skills and experience that participants and course leaders bring to the program.
+The program utilizes an active learning approach by taking full advantage of the wealth of skills and experience of participants and course leaders.

 The goal of SUAC is to bring together a rich mixture of participants and course leaders from various institutional, disciplinary and professional backgrounds to create a unique opportunity to work on topics of common interest.
 The benefit of shared insights and experiences will enable participants to develop new approaches to personal practice.

-All course materials are provided virtually along with pre-course readings and materials.
+All course materials are provided virtually along with pre-course reading materials.

 Participants are nominated to SUAC by their home institutions.
 Universities and colleges can nominate individuals who have records of achievement in their academic or professional work, people who are motivated to enhance their leadership skills, and/or those who are interested in the benefits to be obtained from attending a specialized leadership development program.